ICTU/sonar/README.md

-# ICTU SonarQube Docker image
+# ICTU SonarQube container image

-A sonar image containing plugins and quality profiles used at ICTU
+A sonar image containing plugins and quality profiles used at ICTU.

 ## Creating a new quality profile